How to Write a Movie Review - Steps and Examples

-Just because your headline includes the name of the documentary or movie in the text, it does not mean that it can be skipped.
+Just because your headline includes the name of the documentary or movie, it does not mean that it can be skipped in the text.

 Make sure you always mention the name of the movie in the introductory part of your review.
 It may sound logical and obvious, but most of the students repeatedly make this mistake.

 The main point of your review is to summarize the movie or documentary for those people who haven't yet watched the movie.

 Know that as a reviewer, you need to discuss what exactly happened in the movie and state whether the moviemaker succeeded or failed in doing his job.

 Conduct research on who directed the movie.
 Find out if a person is a controversial figure, known for a political stance, and whether he/she has an interesting background, etc.

 Write a paragraph on the people behind the creation of the movie and what they did to create this particular movie.

 Evaluate the artists and their acting.
 Was it realistic?
 Were they able to do justice to the character?

 Mistakes to Avoid While Writing a Movie Review

 - Do not forget the film you are writing a review about.
 Sounds obvious, right?
 But most of the students get off the train while discussing some historical event regarding film and start writing about that event specifically.